-Through an analysis like this, you are able to take a deeper dive into where your message is failing to move customers through their journey.
-By better understanding these shortcomings you are able to alter your message in specific positions along the customer journey to stop losing customers.
-Example: Your marketing message walks customers through the products then follow up services but you find customers leaving halfway through but other customers going right to the follow-up services.
+Through an analysis like this, you can take a deeper dive into where your message is failing to move customers through their journey.
+By better understanding these shortcomings you can alter your message in specific positions along the customer journey to stop losing customers.
+Example: Your marketing message walks customers through the products then follow-up services but you find customers leaving halfway through but other customers going right to the follow-up services.
 You can then alter your message to the follow-up services for your products as your customers are finding how they are supported more important.
 You may find out that the customers who do make it all the way through their journey read 4+ pages on your product/service and visit your site more than 2 times, or that they spend “X” amount of time on your site.

-With these types of insights, you are able to focus on driving customers to multiple pages and a longer time on site to develop them further in the purchasing cycle.
+With these types of insights, you can focus on driving customers to multiple pages and a longer time on site to develop them further in the purchasing cycle.
 You can also set a target of customers who have visited the site before to bring them back to your marketing pages.
-Through the use of these two platforms (and one more – keep reading) you are able to fully understand each one of your customers every step of the way and target them individually.
+Through the use of these two platforms (and one more – keep reading) you can fully understand each one of your customers every step of the way and target them individually.

 Be Unique, Make It Custom

 As a Google Analytics 360 customer, you have access to multiple different settings, analytics, and features.
 One being Custom Funnels.
-With this feature you are able to complete custom-funnels relating to interactions typically only found in Salesforce when a sales rep calls a lead.
+With this feature, you can complete custom-funnels relating to interactions typically only found in Salesforce when a sales rep calls a lead.
 The Custom Funnel you make will more accurately describe the customer’s complete journey.
 When you start to analyze these funnels you will understand how all of your marketing touchpoints impact the customer during their journey.

 What You Are Missing